rdutta1999/Patched-Face-Regeneration-GAN/README.md

 The entire training was done on a GTX 1080 GPU, and took about 12days.

-The latest checkpoints and the saved generator and discriminator can be found [here](https://drive.google.com/drive/folders/13wUgCcENajkPZ4MHz2bHrJtQepyVDvtb?usp=sharing).

 A few sample generated images are present in `saved_imgs`.

 ## Setting Up